Randy Armstrong (musician)

-Randy Armstrong (born December 3, 1951) is an American musician, guitarist, multi-instrumentalist, composer, and bandleader.
+Randy Armstrong is an American musician, guitarist, multi-instrumentalist, composer, and bandleader.
 Armstrong plays mainly world fusion, ethno jazz and new age music and was a founding member of Do’a / Do’a World Music Ensemble (aka Do’ah).
 He is the bandleader for the Randy Armstrong Trio and Randy Armstrong World Fusion Ensemble and a founding member of the contemporary jazz/world fusion music group, Unu Mondo.
 He currently performs solo and with Beyond Borders.
 He has released and appeared on dozens of albums, film, theatre and dance score recordings as a soloist, accompanist and with all his ensembles.
 He made the Top 10 of the Billboard New Age Music Charts, with Do’ah's album, World Dance on the Global Pacific/CBS Associated label.

 Armstrong performs from a collection of over 300 instruments from around the world.
 He has composed and recorded numerous scores for film, television, theater and dance.